10 Sep Back to School! Zeina’s Top 5 Lunch Tips

 When a lot of parents first hear the words “back to school,” they get a little too excited – even doing a little dance when no one is watching. 😉 They are relieved to return to some sort of a familiar routine.
 Then, a few seconds later… the panic starts.
 “What am I going to make for lunches?!”

 It doesn’t have to be this way.
-Here are my Top 5 Lunch Tips to help you to manage another school year of menus.
+Here is my Top 5 Lunch Tips to help you to manage another school year of menus.

 - Know your kids’ likes and dislikes.
 Ask them what they prefer ahead of time!
 What are their favourites three or four different veggies, fruit, cheese and crackers and so forth?
 Make a list of these for your next grocery shop.
 You will always be able to put something together quickly if you have the right food on hand.
 So be fridge and pantry ready!